Buscar Close Search

 THIS PROGRAM IS NO LONGER IN EFFECT.

-For compliance purposes the historical data is being displayed.
+For federal compliance purposes the historical data is being displayed.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act - Higher Education Emergency Relief Fund (HEERF) Grant at the UMass Chan Medical School provided emergency financial assistance to eligible students who had expenses directly related to the disruption of campus operations due to Covid-19.
 UMass Chan has signed and returned the certification and agreement to the Department of Education and was awarded $155,066 to use towards emergency funding.